biskuvi-app/Biskuvi/README.md

 The main js file is saved in `./src`

-### 3 - Load extension on Firefox / Chromium based browser:
+### 3 - Load extension on Firefox / Chromium-based browser

 1 - Open the browser's "Extensions" page (e.g.: chrome://extensions)
 2 - Toggle "Development Mode" (currently at top right of the "[Extensions](chrome://extensions)" page)